sveltia/sveltia-cms/README.md

 - Uses the GraphQL API where possible for better performance, as mentioned above.
 You don’t need to set the `use_graphql` option to enable it for GitHub and GitLab.
 - The Git branch name is automatically set to the repository’s default branch (`main`, `master` or whatever) if not specified in the configuration file, preventing data loading errors due to a hardcoded fallback to `master`[^27].
 - You can [disable automatic deployments](#disabling-automatic-deployments) by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].
-- The GitLab backend support comes with background service status checking, just like GitHub.
+- The GitLab backend support comes with background [service status](https://status.gitlab.com/) checking, just like GitHub.
+Checks are performed frequently and a notification is displayed prominently for both services.
 - You can quickly open the source file of an entry or asset in your repository using View on GitHub (or GitLab) under the 3-dot menu.

 ### Better i18n support

 - Sveltia CMS has been built with a multilingual architecture from the very beginning.
 You can expect top-notch i18n support, as it’s required by clients of maintainer [@kyoshino](https://github.com/kyoshino), who himself was a long-time Japanese localizer for Mozilla and currently lives in a [city](https://en.wikipedia.org/wiki/Toronto) where 150+ languages are spoken.
+- Supports multiple files/folders i18n structure for file collections[^87].
+To enable it, simply use the `{{locale}}` template tag in the `file` path option, e.g. `content/pages/about.{{locale}}.json` or `content/pages/{{locale}}/about.json`.
+For backward compatibility, the global `structure` option only applies to folder collections as before.
+- Eliminates UI confusion — the Preview pane can be displayed without toggling i18n in the Content Editor.
 - You can easily switch between locales while editing with just a click on a button instead of a dropdown list.
 - Language labels appear in human-readable display names instead of ISO 639 language codes, which not everyone is familiar with.
-For example, it might be difficult to recognize `DE` as German or `NL` as Dutch.
+(For example, it might be difficult to recognize `DE` as German, `NL` as Dutch, or `ZH` as Chinese.)
 - Fields in non-default locales are validated as expected[^13].
 - Boolean, DateTime, List and Number fields in the entry preview are displayed in a localized format.
 - [Integrates DeepL](#using-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.